Mru people: History

+The Mrus also commonly known as Mros, were one of ancient tribes of Arakan that primarily lived on the surrounding hills of Kaladan and Lemro river valley and jungle.
+The Arakanese Chronicles mentioned founding of Arakanese ancient city-states that included the Mro tribe, legendary King Marayu was raised by the Chief of Mro tribe and married his daughter who went on to becoming the King of Dhanyawadi.

+From onward to 9th century, declining power of Waithali and death of King Sulataing Chandra.
+His queen searched for the worthy heir to the throne that anyone whose finger fits the ring of her former king shall become the ruler of Waithali.
+The three Mro tribesman on Mee Chaung stream tributary to Kaladan River were taken to the capital whom three men each ruled the kingdom till last Mro ruler, Pe Phyu was outed from invasion from the east.

 The Khumi tribe defeated the Mrus and ousted them from Arakan.
-They moved to the Chittagong Hill Tracts some times between the 17th and 18th centuries.
+They moved to the Chittagong Hill Tracts some time between the 17th and 18th centuries.
 Many however believe that this happened in the 14th century.
 Mrus living in the district of Khagrachari are in fact a clan of the Tripura.
 There is a linguistic affinity between the two groups of people.
 In the Indian state of Tripura, the counterparts of Mrus are known as Riangs.
 However, on many occasions, Mrus are contemptuously called Mro-Dang or Myawktong, meaning lower type of animal being.
 But Mrus introduce themselves as Mro-cha.
 The word Mru means man and cha stands for being.

 Geography

+Mru (Murong) mainly live in Bandarban District(10.69%).

+They are the second largest ethnic group in Alikadam Upazila(23.77%), Thanchi Upazila (23.57%) and Ruma Upazila (22%).

 The two main streams that flow through Saingdin are Re Chaung in the east and Sit Chaung in the west.
 Both streams originate from the northern part of the region which forms the boundary between Buthidaung Township and the Arakan Hill Tracts.
 The two streams meander between cliffs for 30 mi before they finally join near Tharaungchaung village.
 The two streams flood during the monsoon season and normally subside after the rains.
 Water transportation is difficult due to large rocks obstructing the streams.
 Canoes and bamboo rafts are the only means of transportation to the interior area of the region.

 On the sloping banks of the two streams, the Mru grow tobacco in the alluvial deposits after clearing naturally grown kaing grass.
 They also grow cotton, cane, and bamboo to sell in a weekly bazaar near the waterfall.